-Prevention of Ragging in Educational Institutions - Guideline issued by UGC - Circular Dt: 14.04.2011(AUT, Chennai)
+Prevention of Ragging in Educational Institutions - As per the information provided by Anna University, Chennai

 PBCE Anti Ragging Committee